 I'VE long been fascinated by Loch Loch, that beautiful hourglass body of water tucked away in the confines of lonely Glen Loch beneath the rolling eastern slopes of Beinn a' Ghlo.

-The first glimpse came after I had bypassed the rounded top of Meall a' Mhuirich and started dropping down heather-clad ground from the col before Meall Gharran, a blue ribbon off to my right, penned in between rough, sweeping slopes on either side.
+The first glimpse came after I had bypassed the rounded top of Meall a' Mhuirich and started dropping down heather-clad ground from the col before Meall Gharran, a blue ribbon off to my right, penned in between rough, sweeping slopes.
 The violin shape became more pronounced on descent, but at the same time, somewhat contrarily, the tight waistline seemed to shrink further until the two sides looked to be within touching distance.

 The Lochain Burn spills north from the loch on its way to join the Tilt, and it can be problematic in spate but I had no such worries on my way across to pick up the path that runs along the eastern shore.
 Erosion has caused part of the banking to collapse, but the low water meant it was simple enough to boulder hop near the surface when required.